QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 #### Association classes

-Association classes are used to represent a relationship with additional attributes.
-The name of the class is the same of the relationship.
+Association classes are used to represent relationships with additional attributes.
+The name of the class is the same as the relationship.

 ![assos_class](_uml/assos_class.svg)